 We have had one used Aerolite for sale since 2012 (we took it on trade from a customer who purchased another aircraft).
 That one lasted less than 12 hours.
-You will find that used Aerolites do not come up for sale as often as most other aircraft, because once a pilots gets one he is not eager to sell it.
+You will find that used Aerolites do not come up for sale as often as most other aircraft because once a pilot gets one he is not eager to sell it.

-The vast majority of existing Aerolites were built as Part 103 Ultralights, and do not requite a license to fly.
-There are some existing Aerolites that were built prior to the implementation of the LSA rule, and those were certificated as ELSA or Amateur Built Experimental aircraft (both of which can be flown with a Sport Pilot license).
+The vast majority of existing Aerolites were built as Part 103 Ultralights, and do not require a license to fly.
+There are some existing Aerolites that were built prior to the implementation of the LSA rule, and those were certificated as ELSA or amateur-built Experimental aircraft (both of which can be flown with a Sport Pilot license).
 All newly built Aerolites are built as Part 103 ultralights.